-If you are cooking rice by absorption (rice absorbs all the water as it cooks), you may have mixed and inconsistent results.
+You may have mixed and inconsistent results if you are cooking rice by absorption (rice absorbs all the water as it cooks).

-But in general, cook long grain brown rice with a 1½ to 1 ratio of water to rice.
+But the general guideline is to cook long grain brown rice with a 1½ to 1 ratio of water to rice.
 (Example: 3 cups of water and 2 cups of dry brown rice)

-It is also important to use a high-quality pan as well.
+It is also essential to use a high-quality pan.

-However, to be absolutely sure to get the perfect brown rice, cook the brown rice like pasta or use a rice cooker with a brown rice setting or a pressure cooker.
+However, the best way to get perfect brown rice is to cook the brown rice like pasta.
+(Or use a rice cooker or an Instant Pot.

-Cook brown rice in vegetable, chicken, or beef broth to add flavor as it cooks.
+Cook brown rice in chicken, beef, or vegetable stock.

 Additionally, add other ingredients for flavor.